Kosmokleaner/MartinAssist/readme.txt

 * // #begin <label>
   to start define a part
 * // #end <label>
-  to end define a part
+  to end define a part, label is optional, without lable it will close last begin
 * // #use/here/anchor/label <label>
   to define anchor where parts can be added
 * // #ignore